riseshia/rails-scaffold-with-admin/README.md

 # RailsScaffoldWithAdmin

-Provide generater which allows to scaffold not only normal scope, but also admin controllers, views, models, helpers, tests and routes.
+Provide generator which allows to scaffold not only normal scope, but also admin controllers, views, models, helpers, tests and routes.

 ## Installation